Buying Property in Australia as a New Zealander: The Complete 2026 Guide

 • Underestimating the impact of a thin Australian credit file.
 A perfect NZ credit history doesn’t cross the Tasman.
 Building an Australian credit footprint before applying — or choosing a lender that manually assesses rather than scores — can be the difference between approval and decline.

 • Confusing genuine savings with deposit funds.
-Family gifts and recent lump sums work as deposit but generally don’t satisfy genuinesavings requirements.
+Family gifts and recent lump sums work as a deposit but generally don’t satisfy genuine savings requirements.
 KiwiSaver-sourced funds usually do.

 • Underestimating currency transfer costs.
 Using a retail bank for a six-figure deposit transfer regularly costs $5,000–$10,000 more than a specialist provider.